a measure taken in advance to ward off impending danger

 Surely any judicial inquiry would at best delay any criminal prosecution and, at worst, could

-characterized by deliberate purpose and some degree of planning
+characterized by deliberate purpose and a degree of planning

 Judge Parry said the defendant had no mental disorder and his offences were